The Drop-In Center serves homeless youth ages 13 - 25.

 About the Drop-In Center:

 Services at the Drop-In Center include basic necessities such as food, clothing, personal care items, lockers, and access to phone, computers and email.
 Showers and washer and dryer facilities are also available free of charge.
 Support services are also provided at the Drop-In Center.
-These services address a variety of needs including housing referrals, mental health services, employment training, education support, counseling, HIV testing and education, parenting and independent living skills workshops and computer training.
+These services address a variety of needs including housing referrals, mental health services, job readiness training, education support, counseling, HIV testing and education, parenting and independent living skills workshops and computer training.

 Location & Hours